dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 ## Hero section

 The next section is relatively similar to the previous section, it's just an image as well.
-You can open [this link](/mjml-sample-edm/images/hero.jpeg) in another tab and download the image.
+You can open [this link](/mjml-sample-edm/images/hero.jpeg) and download the image.
 Put the image inside the `/src/images/` folder.

 Then write the following code for the section: